 Rather than going after people's wallets, consider going after their hearts.
 Business growth can come from adding value to every relationship, with prospective customers and existing customers.
 We can add value by providing information and knowledge, by being an advisor, by obsessing over treating customers right, both before and after the sale, and by having a reputation for great execution and white glove service.

-This mindset and approach build trust and goodwill which are your calling card for business development.
+This mindset and approach builds trust and goodwill, which are your calling card for business development.
 But building trust takes time.
-As Seth Godin put it, "People don't believe what you tell them.
-They rarely believe what you show them...
+As Seth Godin writes in his 2008 business leadership classic Tribes: We Need You To Lead Us, "People don't believe what you tell them.
+They rarely believe what you show them. [...]
 They always believe what they tell themselves."
 It's your public persona and your actions over time that will likely influence what people tell themselves about you.